microsoft/aitour-build-a-copilot-on-azure-ai/README.md

 1. The src folder has been created for all development tasks when creating this session.
 1. The Lab folder is in-person and async participation with content.
-1. The Presenter Notes folder is the train the trainer section.
+1. The [session-delivery-resources folder](session-delivery-resources) is intended for workshop presenters and proctors.
 Here you will find slide decks, demo videos, and other content.

 ## Content Owners